Skip to main content

 generating its own DH key pair.

-[I-D.ietf-core-oscore-edhoc], the client MUST use the public
+being used as per Section 3 of [RFC9668], the client MUST use the

-ephemeral key of the EDHOC Responder, G_Y, as the recipient public
+ephemeral public key of the EDHOC Responder, G_Y, as the recipient

-key in the algorithm outlined in Section 6 of [RFC6955].
+public key in the algorithm outlined in Section 6 of [RFC6955].
 When

 generating its DH key pair, the client uses the group parameters as